Acquiring a new customer can cost five times more than retaining an existing one. However, it doesn’t imply it is easy to retain a customer.

 Since formal education plays a little role in this position, your interview answers (and answers of other candidates) will decide who gets the job, and who will walk away empty handed.

-If you want to come up with better answers than your competitors, have a look at an eBook I wrote recently, the Relationship Manager Interview Guide (published in 2020).
+If you want to come up with better answers than your competitors, have a look at an eBook I wrote recently, the Relationship Manager Interview Guide.
 Multiple great answers to all difficult questions you may face in this interview will help you streamline your preparation, and eventually outclass your competitors.

 You will find some excellent interview answers directly on the eBook page, so it makes sense to check it out even if you do not plan to purchase anything.
 Thank you, I wish you good luck!